SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 Mercantalism, the primary way resan detant is implimented, and what led to the balance of power dynamic, is fundementaly based upon the concept that wealth is a zero sum game

 This concept, however, is incorrect.
-With free market trade,
+With free market trade, wealth can actully be *generated,*